 Any kind of visual art (provided it is fit for the printed page) is accepted.
 We recommend five pieces per submission.
 For photography and digital illustrations, please make sure to send work in the highest resolution possible as a .jpeg or .png file.
 For paintings, drawings, and sculptures, send photos of each piece exactly as you would want them printed.
 We stress, again, that your visual art submission be as high a resolution as possible.
 If the image resolution is too low, we may be unable to publish your piece, even if we'd like to.

 If you are published in Blacklist, you agree to grant us first serialization rights to your work.
 All other publication rights are reverted back to you once your piece is published.
 If you are published with us, you must state that your work was first published in Blacklist.
 You also agree that your work remain on our website permanently and will possibly be featured on our Instagram.
-Submission to the magazine is considered a recognition of these rights.
+Submission to the journal is considered a recognition of these rights.

 If you submit your piece to both Blacklist and another publication simultaneously, and your piece is accepted in another publication before we accept, we ask that you let us know so we can remove it from consideration to avoid conflict with the other publisher.
 If this happens, please do submit again, or submit your work for publication on our website!